kyaroch/kyaroch.github.io/_drafts/2016-06-19-state-presidential-vote-dispersion.md

 generally easy to find, and many people genuinely care about the subject.)

-Our subject today is geographic polarization – specifically, how much US states differ from each other with respect to voting behavior.
+Our subject today is geographic polarization – specifically, how much US states differ from each other with respect to voting behavior in presidential elections.

 Ronald Reagan won the 1984 presidential election by 18 points, and lost only one state (Minnesota).
 Barack Obama won by 7 points in 2008, and won 28 states.
 If